4 Healthcare Campaigns to Inspire Any Nonprofit

 Tailor Your Campaign for Different Segments

-When building your own campaign, it’s important to identify the different segments of supporters that will raise money for your cause.
-If you have a few segments that are closely aligned on fundraising goals but stand apart when it comes to how they work with your organization, it might be smart to build multiple campaigns like Avon did.
+As you learn how to run a successful fundraising campaign, it will become increasingly important to identify the different segments of supporters who will raise money for your cause.
+If you have a few segments that are closely aligned on fundraising goals but stand apart when it comes to how they work with your organization, it might be smart to build multiple campaigns as Avon did.

-This way, you can still keep the campaigns under the same banner of your cause or specific initiative, while subtly gearing each one to resonate with different segments.
+This way, you can still keep the campaigns under the same banner of your cause or specific initiative while subtly positioning each one to resonate with different segments.

 When you look at the “About” section on the Avon Representative campaign, you’ll see that it was written as a letter from the President of Social Selling and the CEO of the company:

-Keep the visual elements the same across both campaigns: color, font, and certain images.
-But make them stand apart where you can.
-Speak directly to your different audiences to bring in more donations and new cohorts of support.
+Keep the visual elements the same across both campaigns—color, font, and certain images—but make them stand apart where you can.
+Speak directly to your different audiences to bring in more recurring donations as well as new cohorts of support discover your organization.

-When the University of Wisconsin Carbone Cancer Center hosted their Race for Research 5K, they used Classy Events to build a registration with fundraising event page to display all relevant information in one centralized place.
-At the top of the page, you’re immediately greeted with a hero image of their past event and an immediate snapshot of the event details.
+When the University of Wisconsin Carbone Cancer Center hosted its Race for Research 5K, they used Classy Live to build a registration with fundraising event page to display all relevant information in one centralized place.
+At the top of the page, you’re immediately greeted with a hero image of their past event and a snapshot of the event details.

-Notice how it includes basic event information followed immediately by the “register” and “donate” buttons, encouraging supporters to take immediate action.
+Notice how it includes basic event information followed by the “Register” and “Donate” buttons, encouraging supporters to take immediate action:

 - Bold and coordinated colors